Welcome

 All our Trainers are volunteers, have Blue Cards and Boxing Trainer qualifications with at least 4 years of Boxing Technique training.
 There are plenty of people on site with First Aid (some of our gym members are Emergency Services personnel).

-Ashley Cupitt OAM
+Ashley Cupitt AFSM OAM

 Born into a boxing family, Ashley has harboured a passion for the sport his whole life and discovered his true calling in coaching and mentoring.
 Ashley has been voluntarily coaching and mentoring Atherton Tablelands’ Boxers since 1978, teaching hundreds of locals how to box.